Thomas Déruns

 Thomas Déruns (born 1 March 1982) is a Swiss former professional ice hockey forward who played exclusively in the National League A (NLA).

 Playing career

 Déruns began playing with HC La Chaux-de-Fonds in 2000.
 He joined Genève-Servette in 2002.

 Déruns was selected to play for the Swiss national team at the 2010 Winter Olympics.
 He previously represented Switzerland at the 2002 IIHF World U20 Championship, and the 2006, 2008 and 2009 Ice Hockey World Championships.

-On 17 April 2010, Déruns scored a fantastic goal on Swiss National TV) in the Swiss National League A Playoff finals match Geneva vs. Berne that brought him mass media attention all over the world.
+On 17 April 2010, Déruns scored a goal on Swiss National TV) in the Swiss National League A Playoff finals match for Geneva vs. Berne that brought him mass media attention all over the world.